 Use toppings to amplify the flavors and textures in your Muesli

 The next option to spice up your hot Muesli is to add toppings that can amplify its flavors.
-So, if your Muesli is made with banana chips and coconut flakes (like sport Muesli), you can amplify its flavors by adding some fresh banana slices on top.
-Likewise, if your Muesli is made with strawberries and blueberries (like brain Muesli), you can throw in some fresh ones.
+So, if your Muesli is made with banana chips and coconut flakes (like mueslihaus Muesli), you can amplify its flavors by adding some fresh bananas on top.
+Likewise, if your Muesli is made with raspberries like mountain Muesli), you can throw in some fresh ones.
 This is also a great way to add some additional texture to your Muesli.

 Use toppings to complement the flavors in your Muesli

 You don’t always have to add toppings that are already ingredients in your Muesli.
 You can also add complementary toppings!
-Happy Muesli is made with strawberries and bananas, for example, but happy Muesli tastes great with blueberry toppings!
+Royal Muesli is made with raspberries and chocolate, for example, but Royal Muesli tastes great with banana toppings!